On this page

 Applicants for the 2026 New Zealand Education Excellence Awards must comply with the conditions of entry listed.

-- Applications will only be accepted from a New Zealand-based registered state or state-integrated school, kura, wharekura.
+- Applications will only be accepted from a New Zealand-based registered state, state-integrated or charter school, kura, wharekura.

 - Only schools and kura are eligible for nomination and to submit an application.
 Individuals cannot be nominated.